armory-io/cdaas-examples/hello-armory/README.md

 ### `targets`

-In CDaaS, a `target` is an `(account, namespace)` pair, where the account is the name of your agent identifier.
+In CDaaS, a `target` is an `(account, namespace)` pair where the account is the name of your agent identifier.

 When deploying to multiple targets, you can specify dependencies between targets using the `constraints.dependsOn` field.
 In the case of this tutorial, the `prod` deployment will start only when the `staging`